Meet Grumpy Grandpa | Convincing Your Loved Ones to Get a Medical Alert

 Everyone knows that insurance is expensive.
 Next to the mortgage/rent, insurance payments are usually the second biggest expense a household incurs each month.

-Here are a few things you should avoid
+Conversely, here are our top 3 things you should avoid

 Those “fallen and can’t get up” commercials on TV get a little old (pun intended) over time.
 Images of seniors lying on the ground or injured aren’t very appealing also.
 It’s probably not the best idea to use scare tactics on your parents or loved ones.